SwanLab/Swan/README.md

 ## SWAN ##

+*"It is not enough for code to work."
+― Robert C. Martin*

 _Swan_ is a Topology Optimization software developed in Matlab.
 Currently, it supports the resoultion of 2D and 3D topology opitmization problems with density or level-set as design variables.
 Swan aims to offer an adaptable framework that allows to implement new optimization techniques or functionalities fastly, thanks to its modular design.

 <p align="center">
   <img src="https://github.com/SwanLab/Examples/blob/master/Videos/Video_ImpCantileverHexahedra_Case_1_1_1_32.gif" alt="Solution" style="width: 600px;"/>
   <sub>Minimization of compliance subject to volume for a 3D cantilever beam, using Level Set methods.</sub>